Karliafrancesco/Final-Project/README.md

 Find Film is a React website to view information about movies.

 ## Information
 Film app created with create-react-app and the The Movie Database API.
-Coded with React.js and JavaScript.

 ## Start up